dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 of a local, body-fixed coordinates (local, body-fixed / intrinsic rotation) by :math:`R_1 \cdot R_2`, which means :math:`R_1` defines new coordinates in which :math:`R_2` is applied.
 Note that this applies to both passive and active rotation matrices.
+Specifying this convention is particularly relevant when we deal with Euler angles.

 Here is a comparison between various conventions of concatenation.